develtechmon/ROS2/UserGuide/ros2_humble_slam_simulation_and_realrobot_guide_using_slamtec_lidar.md

 ros2 run slam_toolbox async_slam_toolbox_node --ros-args --params-file src/techdiffbot/config/mapper_params_online_async.yaml

 Above command is similar to below command.
 What make it different, is that one using launcher and other is run
-* ros2 launch slam_toolbox online_async_launch.py slam_params_file:=src/techdiffbot/config/mapper_params_online_async.yaml use_sim_time:=false
+* ros2 launch slam_toolbox online_async_launch.py slam_params_file:=src/techdiffbot/config/mapper_params_online_async.yaml use_sim_time:=false (i'm using to run my mapping)
 * ros2 launch slam_toolbox online_async_launch.py slam_params_file:=src/techdiffbot/config/slam_toolbox.yaml use_sim_time:=false (if you copy slam_toolbox.yaml for lidar package)

-3. Create a Fake Odom to publich base_footprint similar with odom ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 odom base_footprint

-4. In RPI or our robot, open new terminal to run Lidar.
+3. In RPI or our robot, open new terminal to run Lidar.
 Here we're using `ldlidar_link` as our lidar_frame to ensure it matches with our URDF file.
 We're using C1 Lidar from Slamtec. ros2 launch techdiffbot ldlidar_slamtec.launch.py

-5. In development pc, open new terminal run Rviz rviz2
+4. In development pc, open new terminal run Rviz rviz2

 5. From Rviz select